Steveb1968/script.html.library-report/README.md

-XBMC Library Export: Create a HTML file summary of all the Movies/TvShows in your library.
+Kodi Library Export: Create a HTML file summary of all the Movies/TvShows in your library.